 Plan a Completely Local/ Organic Event

 Lavender can design your wedding or event using all flowers and natural materials grown here in Sonoma County using completely sustainable and organic practices.
-Of course for this option you will not be able to specify colors and flowers used, as crops are seasonal and will change as the spring, summer and fall progress.
+Of course for this option you will not be able to choose exact flowers used, as crops are seasonal and will change as the spring, summer and fall progress.
 Pricing for this option is the same as our standard pricing.
+The event minimum for this option is $1000.00, as dedicated trip to the San Francisco Flower Market is not required.

-If you would like to donate your flowers after the wedding, I will pick them up the next day and deliver them to Golden Living, a care home here in Sonoma.
+If you would like to donate your flowers after the wedding, I will pick them up the next day and deliver them to Sonoma Post Acute, a care home here in Sonoma.
 I will do this at no extra charge.
 The clients and staff love to get fresh flowers.
 I will be sure to give them your note, so they know who donated the flowers.
 Of course, you must use containers, that you purchased, and not my rental containers, for this option.

 It is not unusual to have temperatures of 90 to 100 degrees for the wine country in summertime.
 We have a state of the art, energy efficient walk in cooler to keep everything in peak condition until it is time to deliver.
 We also use an air-conditioned van.
 I will guide you in picking flowers that will hold up for the expected weather.